 New York City

 When I moved here, I couldn't believe I lived in the West Village!
 I was living in a movie set!
-As the years passed, I slowly developed some hardened New Yorker traits: complaining about the weather (too hot in the summer, too cold in the winter), the dirt, the traffic, the lines, the politics.
+As the years passed, I slowly developed some hardened New Yorker traits: complaining about the weather (too hot in the summer, too cold in the winter), the dirt, the traffic, the lines, how much we pay for rent.
 But it's still a magical place.
 I now live in Brooklyn Heights, and have never been happier in New York.
 Check out my Brooklyn guide here.

 I am obsessed with recommending the perfect place, depending on what you need.
 Sometimes you want a casual West Village spot where you won't wait for two hours.
 Other times, you may want to dress up and go all out.
 You might feel like a relaxed East Village night or a fancy night on the Upper East Side.
 Or you might be all about Brooklyn.
 And what about that elusive perfect lunch spot in Midtown?

 I have been a licensed New York City tour guide for years and read the local papers and blogs like it's my job (well...it kind of is).
-I love knowing the details of everything happening in the city, but lately, I love returning to neighborhood favorites rather than discovering the latest hot spots.
+I like knowing the details of everything happening and opening in the city, but I love small neighborhood restaurants best of all.
 This city has changed my life, it is my heart and soul, and I always get butterflies when I see the skyline again after being away.

 The High Line - A beautiful urban park built on an old elevated train track that completed the transformation of the far West side/Meatpacking district.